MArhamAA1422/b6-learning/general-basics.md

     - WEB APIs (window): `setTimeout, DOM APIs, fetch, localStorage, console, location`
     - Browser gives access to JS Engine through WEB APIs
     - `window.fetch()` = `fetch()`, same for others

+## Concurrency Model in JS
+For example: `startTimeout` callback will be waiting in callback queue to finish execution of the GEC in call stack.